 How do I find out what animals are up for adoption?

 You can see our animals currently looking for forever homes here.
 We suggest following us on Instagram and Facebook too, because we often share announcements about new arrivals via social media before officially listing them for adoption.
-PLEASE NOTE: All of our dogs and most of our cats are NOT at our shelter, they are in foster homes.
+PLEASE NOTE: All of our dogs and cats are in foster homes, NOT at our shelter.

-How do I meet a dog that I saw online?
+How do I meet a dog or cat that I saw online?

 You must first complete an adoption application and be approved to adopt.
 Then we can set you up with a one-on-one meeting!
-If you’re sure you want to adopt but don’t know which dog yet, we recommend completing an adoption application now anyway so that we can try to pre-approve you, which speeds up the process once you do see a dog you think may be the one.
+If you’re sure you want to adopt but don’t know which dog or cat yet, we recommend completing an adoption application now anyway so that we can try to pre-approve you, which speeds up the process once you do see an animal you think may be the one.
 We welcome you to attend our weekend adoption events to meet random groups of adoptable dogs and puppies.
 (You don’t need to submit an application just to attend an event.)